WehZet/tasker_projects/WTT Working Time Tracker/WTT_releases.md

 Working Time Tracker is a simple Tasker scene for tracking the working time with the possibility to additionally track pause times.
 After recording it sends the data to Google Sheets.

+## v0.3.3
+02.07.2023<br/>
+1) bugfix: Error if using EndAt function. (element Visibility was not able to change because the Scene is not opened at this point anymore)

 ## v0.3.2
 01.07.2023<br/>
 1) fixed a problem where begin an pause-begin times were set to a new time because of restarting phone etc. --> Added a stop action at the beginning of the tasks which are setting the begin and pause-begin times